raspichu/VRC-tools/README.md

 This tool is designed to remove unused bones from GameObjects containing SkinnedMeshRenderer and VRCPhysBone components.
 The script generates a clean copy of the GameObject with only the necessary bones.

 1. Select a GameObject in your Scene or Hierarchy that you want to clean up.
 2. Right-click on the GameObject in the Hierarchy tab and select `Unused Bone Remover`.
    - Alternatively, you can execute the script by navigating to `Tools -> Unused Bone Remover`.

+### Parameters to MA parameters

+The Parameters to MA Parameters script transforms a parameter file from VRChat into a Modular Avatar (MA) parameter script.

+1. Add a new component to an object and select `Pichu -> Parameter to MA`.
+2. Insert the parameter file into the designated input box.
+3. Press `Create`.

+**Note:** If an MA parameter script already exists on the object, you have the option to add new parameters to the existing script or clear the list and add the new ones.

 ### Installation

 1. **Manual Installation:**

    - Clone or download this repository.
    - Add the files to your project.